KmolYuan/Pyslvs-UI/docs/settings.md

 Default is 1.

-### Background (file path)

-The file path of the background image.
-The file format should be supported by Qt.
-Invalid path or empty path will disable this function.

-Default is empty.

-### Background opacity

-The opacity of the background, between 0.0 to 1.0.

-Default is 1.

-### Background scale (times)
+### Toolbar position (options)

+Options: {Top, Bottom}

-The scale factor of the background.
+The position of canvas toolbar.

-Default is 1.
+Default is Bottom.

-### Background offset (unit)

-The XY offset of the background.
+### Default zoom value (percent)

+When there is no entity on the canvas, the zoom value will be set.

-Default is (0, 0).
+Default is 500%.

 ## History